puddlejumper26/tcm/README.md

 Tcm terminology in different languages

 # Reasons
-Currently on internet there is no professional translations of TCM terminology.
+Currently on internet there is no standard professional translations of TCM terminology.
 It might create inconvenience during the TCM work.
 This application is to solve this.
+In order to reach prefessionality,
+Translations of This application should be based on the database in it rather than simply online translation.

 # App Designs
 - Simple